risoflora/libsagui/README.md

 # Building/installing

+The easiest way to build the library is using a Docker container as builder.
+Follow the instructions at [libsagui-docker/README.md](https://github.com/risoflora/libsagui-docker/blob/master/README.md) for more details.

-Check the [BUILD.md](https://github.com/risoflora/libsagui/blob/master/docs/BUILD.md) for instructions to build the library, examples, tests and documentation, then, follow the steps in [INSTALL.md](https://github.com/risoflora/libsagui/blob/master/docs/INSTALL.md) to install the library from sources on your system.
+Check the [docs/BUILD.md](https://github.com/risoflora/libsagui/blob/master/docs/BUILD.md) for more instructions for how to build the examples, tests, documentation and the library.
+Also, take a look at [docs/INSTALL.md](https://github.com/risoflora/libsagui/blob/master/docs/INSTALL.md) for how to install the library from sources on your system.

 # Compatibility